efi1/neureality/README.md

 The image is built using a Dockerfile located at the project root.

-The application source code used in the image is located under the /app directory.
+The application source code used in the image is located under the /app directory (app is under the root project).

 The application exposes the following four RESTful APIs: